ENCCS/julia-for-hpda/content/sciml.rst

 First consider an almost black box UDE (Universal Differential Equation) where we model the whole right-hand side of the equation system by a neural network.
-The model is helped by assumed prior knowledge of homogeneity, that is the forces acting on the object only depend on its velocity, not its position.
+The model is helped by assumed prior knowledge of homogeneity and time-invariance.
+Time-invariance means here that the forces acting on the object depends only on its position and velocity and not explicitly on time.
+Homogeneity means here that the forces acting on the object actually only depend on its velocity, not its position.

 .. code-block:: julia